ebaauw/homebridge-zp/README.md

 No Homebridge plugin can expose speakers that look like AirPlay2 speakers in the Home app.
 Also note that these Airplay2 speakers cannot be accessed by other HomeKit apps.

-When `"tv": true` is set in `config.json`, homebridge-zp creates an additional *Television* accessory per zone, allowing input selection from Apple's Home app and control from the *Remote* widget.
+When `"tv": true` is set in `config.json`, Homebridge ZP creates an additional *Television* accessory per zone, allowing input selection from Apple's Home app and control from the *Remote* widget.
 Note that Apple has imposed some technical restrictions on *Television* accessoies:
 - They cannot be bridged; they need to be paired to HomeKit individually (like video cameras).
 - They cannot be accessed by HomeKit apps; only from Apple's Home app.